GotWoods/Setame/Readme.md

 - Showing errors (both unexpected and validation errors) to user instead of console
 - Better returning of errors from the API
-- Test out the actual client again after all the changes recently
+- Test out the actual client config provider again after all the changes recently

 ### Environment Sets
 - Order Environments